NetSuite vs Odoo — Annual Ongoing Cost

 This is why AI pilots fail in production on closed SaaS.
 The model is not the problem.
 The demo worked because it ran against clean, exported data.
 The production failure happens when the agent tries to act in the system of record and hits the API boundary.
 The model is the same.
 The infrastructure is the constraint.

 Brynjolfsson, Rock, and Syverson documented this pattern at the macro level in their American Economic Journal: Macroeconomics research (January 2021).
-Productivity gains from general-purpose technologies arrive later than the technology itself — because the supporting infrastructure, the data pipes, the permissions, the writable schemas, takes time to build.
+Productivity gains from general-purpose technologies arrive later than the technology itself, because the supporting infrastructure, the data pipes, the permissions, the writable schemas, takes time to build.
 The AI productivity J-curve they describe is playing out in ERP right now.
 Early pilots underperform because the system of record is not agent-compatible.

 If your AI mandate is to generate real ROI from your existing software budget, the schema question is not optional.

-Both tables are illustrative.
+Both tables below are illustrative.
 Your actual number depends on your specific modules, partner contract, and headcount structure.
 The direction is structural.

 Table 1 — NetSuite full stack, annual cost